 The protest was organized by BAMN (Coalition to Defend Affirmative Action, Integration, & Immigrant Rights and Fight for Equality By Any Means Necessary), which works to organize and promote the power of youth action.
 As much as the Berkeley brand markets the famous “Free Speech Movement,” where is the student action today?
 Where are the students when we need to fight for the most underrepresented minorities on campus?
 Thousands of students’ futures depended on Nov.
 12, yet throughout the day less than forty students joined the movement.
 We often forget the impact of student action over history and the importance of action in today’s attacks on immigrants and minorities throughout the country.

-If the crimes against humanity aren’t a good enough reason for student action, BAMN emphasized the immediate need for a change in the Berkeley campus environment.
+If the crimes against humanity aren’t reason enough for student action, BAMN emphasized the immediate need for a change in the Berkeley campus environment.
 The statistics of UC Berkeley admissions prove it to be one that lacks minority representation.
-According to UC Berkeley’s office of planning and analysis, the admissions for fall of 2019 accepted less than 12% of Latinx, less than 3% African Americans, and less than 1% Native Americans and Pacific Islanders combined.
+According to UC Berkeley’s office of planning and analysis, the admissions for fall of 2019 accepted less than 12% of Latinx, less than 3% African Americans, and less than 1% Native Americans and Pacific Islander combined.
 Furthermore, UC Berkeley’s class of 2023 “welcomed” about 18% of underrepresented minorities to its campus.
 The low statistics encourage the necessity for the demand for Affirmative Action.
 Affirmative Action brings forth representation and favors minorities who continue to struggle in obtaining a higher education.

 The protest for DACA and Trump’s impeachment on Nov.
 12 proved the necessity for an increase in student action.
 In a campus known for being “liberal” and constituent of “activist students,” where was the action?
 As the protest continued, we began marching along Bancroft and Telegraph, chanting “Trump must go, DACA must stay!”
 Though our group was small, the energy to make the cause known was present.
 If about 30 of us chanted the streets and paused traffic even for just a few minutes, what would happen if a 30 more joined?

 You don’t have to be an Ethnic Studies major to care and take part in action against an unjust administration that fails to serve the rights of humanity.
 You don’t have to be a politician to recognize the extreme lack of representation in UC Berkeley’s campus and faculty.
-It is up to us youth to take action and be at the forefront of change.
+It is up to us youth to take action and be the forefront of change.
 With the energetic strength in numbers, we can inspire the rest of the community to work together against the injustices minorities face under a discriminatory administration.